simoneilersen/Shiny-as-a-Service/README.md

 ## 📦 Full Version Available

 This repo includes the basic structure.
-For full access to auto-deployment, customer portal, and hosting integration, visit:
+For full access to step-by-step guide on how to set everything up with Auth0, Stripe, containerization and deployment, visit:
 ➡️ [**ShinyAsAService.com**](https://www.shinyasaservice.com)

 ---